 Following 30 years of armed conflict, Eritrea broke off from Ethiopia in 1993 after a referendum on independence.
 Germany established bilateral relations with Eritrea that same year.

-Eritrea’s initially democratic development was interrupted by the Ethiopian-Eritrean border war (1998‑2000) and did not continue after the end of the conflict.
-As a result, the potential for closer bilateral relations through political, economic and social exchange was not fully realised.
+Eritrea’s initially democratic development was interrupted by the Ethiopian-Eritrean border war (1998-2000).
+The potential for closer bilateral relations was not fully exploited.

-Following the signing of the peace agreement between Eritrea and Ethiopia in July 2018, the German Government endeavoured to intensify relations with Eritrea as far as possible.
+Following the signing of the peace agreement between Eritrea and Ethiopia in July 2018, the German Government endeavoured to intensify relations with Eritrea again.
 For example, Government representatives and members of the German Bundestag visited the country.
-However, the political situation in Eritrea and the role of Eritrean armed forces in the intra‑Ethiopian Tigray conflict pose considerable challenges to bilateral relations.
+The political situation in Eritrea and the role of Eritrean armed forces in the intra-Ethiopian Tigray conflict (till the end of 2022) pose considerable challenges to bilateral relations.